gaultier/blog/how_to_make_your_own_static_site_generator.md

 ## Generate the RSS feed

 I have written about it [before](/blog/feed.html).
-This is very simple, we just generate a XML file listing all articles including the creation and modification date.
+This is very simple, I just generate a XML file listing all articles including the creation and modification date.
 I use [UUID v5](https://en.wikipedia.org/wiki/Universally_unique_identifier) to assign an id to each article because it's a good fit: the blog itself has a UUID which is the namespace, and the UUID for each article is `sha1(blog_namespace + article_file_path)`.

 I save the XML in the file `feed.xml` and mention this XML in the HTML in the `<head>` element: